|Support||Email, Live Chat & Knowledge Base|

 Does NameSilo hold up to its mission of being a cheap and easy-to-use domain registrar?
 We recently tried them out.
 Here’s our full NameSilo review with pros, cons, and alternatives.

 Unlike other domain registrars, NameSilio gives you a discount for the more domain names you buy.
 The list below is buying just one domain name at a time.
-See their website for the discounts when buying in bulk.
+See their website for discounts when buying in bulk.

 Unfortunately, their pricing only applies to new domains domain renewals at NameSilo.
 It does not apply to domain transfers.